PREPARING FOR A METEORITE-HUNTING EXPEDITION

 Be aware that different countries have varying regulations about meteorite ownership and export, so do your homework before you head overseas.
 You cannot, for example, remove meteorites from Canada or Australia without explicit government permission and paperwork.

-Take everything you need with you, but try to make sure you need everything you take.
+Take everything you need, but try to make sure you need everything you take.
 This is tricky for me, because I like to have every conceivable bit of gear I might want, but I also like to travel light.
-Those two concepts don’t mix well together, so I have to give and take as I get ready for each expedition.
-Many of the things I pack in (energy bars, soluble vitamins, trail mix, etc.), won’t be packed out because they are consumed during the expedition, hopefully making room in your bags for finds and souvenirs.
+Those two concepts don’t mix well together, so I have to play Give and Take as I prepare for each expedition.
+Many of the things I pack in (energy bars, soluble vitamins, trail mix, etc.), won’t pack out with me because they are consumed during the expedition, hopefully making room in your bags for finds and souvenirs.
 Wondering what to do with those sneakers and socks that are nearly worn out?
 They make great expedition fodder.
 Wear them around camp, or on travel days, and toss them at the end of your final day in the field.
 If you’re operating in an underprivileged country, you may find a grateful person who will enthusiastically give a good home to the used boots, cooking pan, or old sleeping bag that you don’t want to take home.
-That way, if you fall in love with a camel blanket or a fez, you’ll have room in your bag to bring them back as a gift for your significant other.
-Or cat (I have also done this.
-My cat has a blanket from Lapland).
+That way, if you fall in love with a camel blanket or a fez, you’ll have room in your bag to bring them back as gifts for your significant other.
+Or your cat (my cat has blankets from Lapland, Australia, and my favorite market in Marrakech).

-The only thing better than traveling light is discovering you that you did bring that spare battery pack when you need it.
-Learning what to take, an how much of it, are acquired skills.
+The only thing better than traveling light is discovering, when you really need it, that you did bring the spare battery pack.
+Learning what to take, and how much of it, are acquired skills.
 These are some of the indispensables the serious hunter will almost always need:

 GOOD HIKING BOOTS